Course allocation: Draft mechanisms

 In a draft mechanism (also called round-robin), students take turns in picking courses from the set of courses with available seats.
 The choosing order is random at the first round, and then reverses in subsequent rounds.
 In practice, students do not have to pick by rounds: they can just report their preferences over individual courses to a computer, and the computer chooses courses for them one at a time.
 This procedure has been used, for example, in the Harvard Business School since the mid-1990s.
+An important advantage of draft mechanisms is that they are relatively fair, in the sense that all students get their t-th course before any student receives his (t+1)-th course.

 One problem with the draft procedure is that it is not strategyproof: students may potentially get better courses by manipulating their reported preferences.
 Moreover, the draft is easy to manipulate: students should overreport how much they like the more wanted courses, and underreport how much they like the less wanted courses.
 Results from a field study at Harvard show that students indeed manipulate their preferences, and this manipulation leads to allocations that are not Pareto efficient and have a low social welfare.

 A variant of draft that can potentially reduce the inefficiencies due to manipulation is the proxy draft.
 In this mechanism, the students still report their preferences to a computer, but this time, the computer manipulates the preferences for them in an optimal way, and then plays the original draft.
-This procedure reduces the welfare loss due to mistakes in manipulation and lack of knowledge of the position in the choosing sequence.
+This procedure reduces the welfare loss due to mistakes in manipulation and lack of knowledge of the position in the choosing sequence.Other variants are the quest draft and Pareto-improving draft.

-Other variants are the quest draft and Pareto-improving draft.
+Another problem with draft is that it only considers the ordinal ranking of the students, and ignores their cardinal valuations.
+This may lead to inefficiencies.
+For example, suppose the first student in the random order slightly prefers course A to course B, whereas the second student strongly prefers A to B. The draft mechanism will allocate A to the first student, but it would have been more efficient (at least from a utilitarian perspective) to allocate A to the second student.